partridge-tech/chris-blog/_content/2020/eip-cards-made-fraud-easier/index.md

 Purportedly, the EIP Card was "[intentionally](https://www.washingtonpost.com/business/2020/06/01/faq-stimulus-debit-card/)" made "discreet" to "protect against" fraud and abuse.
 That's a myopic take at best, and assumes that the only attacks against Americans would be from people stealing or tampering with EIP Cards in transit.
 Though to be honest, I see those attacks as quite limited:

 - A [porch pirate](https://www.dictionary.com/browse/porch-pirate) doesn't know your social security number and won't be able to activate the card readily.
-- A more sophisticated theft without resorting to phishing would be stealing the envelope, opening it, copying the card details, replacing it in the original mailbox, and then hoping that they can use the card details between someone activating it and using the funds.
-This is plausible, but if someone is rifling through your mailbox, an extra 2 seconds to find the right envelope isn't stopping them.
+- A more sophisticated theft would be stealing the envelope, opening it, copying the card details, replacing it in the original mailbox, and then hoping that they can use or sell the card details between someone activating it and using the funds.
+This is plausible, but if someone is rifling through your mailbox with that level of intent, an extra 2 seconds to find the right envelope isn't stopping them.
 - People in financially abusive relationships are certainly at risk here, but if that's the case, their partner will most likely have learned of the envelope anyway because of how much this has had to be publicized to prevent people throwing them out.

 Making the EIP Card letters unrecognizable doesn't stop any meaningful malicious activity, it only serves to decrease trust & provide dangerous opportunities for fraud mailers.
 Nearly all other federal communications: